 The City of Perth is empowered from time to time to lease the land described in Section 2 of this Act in such manner and on such terms as the City of Perth may in its absolute discretion, subject to any obligation under the Local Government Act 1995, deem fit.

-[Section 3 amended by No. 14 of 1996 s.4.]
+[Section 3 amended: No. 14 of 1996 s.4.]

 Notes